apmcfadyen/DocxCommentsSentiment/readme.md

 This program takes a folder full of .docx files, and gives the user the option of a long or short analysis.
 The output is a csv with a name of the user's choosing, which can be analyzed elsewhere.

 Future updates will include more GUI and customization options.
 Possibly also more analysis within the actual program.
-When my beta readers are done with my current novel-length project, I'll also create a tableau report to show my findings.
+When my alpha readers are done with my current novel-length project, I'll also create a tableau report to show my findings.